adlnet-archive/HPIT-python-client/README.md

 ## What is HPIT?

 HPIT is a collection of machine learning and data management plugins for Intelligent Tutoring Systems.
-It is being developed between a partnership with Carnegie Learning and TutorGen, Inc and is based on the most recent research available.
-The goal of HPIT is to provide a scalable platform for the future development of cognitive and intelligent tutoring systems.
-HPIT by default consists of several different plugins which users can store, track and query for information.
+It is being developed through a partnership with Carnegie Learning and TutorGen, Inc and is based on the most recent research available.The goal of HPIT is to provide a scalable platform for the future development of intelligent tutoring systems, and an architecture that can accommodate both cognitive and non-cognitive factors in student modeling.
+HPIT by default consists of several different plugins which users can store, track, and query for information.
 As of today we support Bayesian Knowledge Tracing, Model Tracing, Adaptive Hint Generation, and data storage and retrieval.
 HPIT is in active development and should be considered unstable for everyday use.

 ## Installing the client libraries